A book’s title is its calling card. It needs to be memorable and should set the right expectations in terms of tone and content.

 Fast forward to the present day and the story of another author.
 Mike Fishbein was excited to title his newest work Pimp Your Book: How to Self-Publish a Bestseller on Amazon.
 “I thought it would add character and be attention-grabbing,” he said.
 Once he tested it on PickFu, however, “I learned that readers found it unappealing and tacky.”

 Here’s a sampling of the negative responses:

-Don’t think the title “Pimp my Book” is appropriate or appealing!
-Makes me think of hookers not book publishing!
+I don’t think the title “Pimp my Book” is appropriate or appealing!
+It makes me think of hookers, not book publishing!

 I do not like [the] use of the word “pimp” as it’s juvenile and offensive.

 The name that Pimp Your Book was tested against, Your First Bestseller, ultimately became the book’s title.
 And that book sold over 400 copies in its first 10 days.